seanthegeek/mastodon-dmarc-survey/README.md

 as possible.

 ## Methodology

-The [instances.social API][instances] provides a free way of listing details of all online instances.
-The [checkdmarc][checkdmarc] Python module is then used to retrieve, parse, and validate DMARC DNS records.
+Use [instances.social API][instances] to fetch a list of the top 1000 instances by active user count,then use [checkdmarc][checkdmarc] to retrieve, parse, and validate DMARC DNS records for those .

 ## Licensing

 The source code is licensed under the [Apache License 2.0][LICENSE].

-Results and analysis posted here are licensed under the [Creative Commons Attribution 4.0 International Public License][cc-by-4.0]
+Results and analysis posted here are licensed under the [Creative Commons Attribution 4.0 International Public License][cc-by-4.0] unless noted otherwise.

 [popularity]: https://web.archive.org/web/20221129122927/https://www.cnn.com/2022/11/05/tech/mastodon
 [phishing]: https://web.archive.org/web/20230106053517/https://mstdn.social/@stux/109603992325592066